Corpus Clock

-The Corpus Clock, also known as the Grasshopper clock, is a large sculptural clock at street level on the outside of the Taylor Library at Corpus Christi College, Cambridge University, in the United Kingdom, at the junction of Bene't Street and Trumpington Street, looking out over King's Parade.
-It was conceived and funded by John C. Taylor, an old member of the college.
+The Corpus Clock, also known as the Chronophage or the Grasshopper clock, is a large sculptural clock on the outside of the Taylor Library at Corpus Christi College, University of Cambridge, in England.
+It is at street level at the junction of Bene't Street and Trumpington Street, looking out over King's Parade, Cambridge.
+The clock was conceived and funded by John Taylor, an alumnus and honorary fellow of the college.

 It was officially unveiled to the public on 19 September 2008 by Cambridge physicist Stephen Hawking.
 The clock was named one of Time's Best Inventions of 2008.

 Appearance

 The clock's face is a rippling 24-carat gold-plated stainless steel disc, about 1.5 m in diameter.
 It has no hands or numerals, but displays the time by opening individual slits in the clock face backlit with blue LEDs; these slits are arranged in three concentric rings displaying hours, minutes, and seconds.